Have you noticed the hordes of hidden bars opening in and around Manchester?

 Upstairs, the wood-panelled walls, copper bar and bee print wallpaper provide a snug setting for sipping some of the best cocktails in the city, whipped up in the back-room ‘cocktail laboratory.’

-Try slipping through the Northern Quarter’s barrage of bars and seek out its newest best-kept secret.
+Try slipping away from the Northern Quarter’s barrage of bars and seek out Salford’s best-kept secret (allegedly voted one of the hardest bars to find in the world.)

 Again, a range of cocktails are available and the ambiance is way more laid back than in some of the other bars on our list.